JetBrains/intellij-sdk-docs/reference_guide/frameworks_and_external_apis/external_builder_api.md

 ### Registering a plugin for External Builder

 Sources of a plugin for External Builder should be put in a separate module.
 By convention such module has name '...-jps-plugin' and its sources are placed under 'jps-plugin' directory in the main plugin directory.
-Use \<compileServer.plugin\> extension to add the plugin to classpath of external build process, the plugin jar should be named \<jps module name\>.jar.
+Use `<compileServer.plugin>` extension to add the plugin to classpath of external build process, the plugin jar should be named `<jps module name>.jar`.
 'Build' | 'Prepare Plugin Module for deployment' action will automatically pack 'jps-plugin' part to a separate jar accordingly.

 ### Debugging a plugin for External Builder